kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

    $ kanctl --namespace kanister create actionset --action restore --from "backup-rlcnp" --repository-server kanister/kopia-repo-server actionset restore-backup-rlcnp-g5h65 create

-The success of the restore operation can be assessed by describing the actionset.
+The success of the restore operation can be assessed based on the following actionset:

 .. code-block:: bash